-This information is for students who will be applying to extend their Tier 4 visa in the UK.
+This information is for students who will be applying to extend their Tier 4 visa.

 When to extend your visa